awsdocs/aws-codecommit-user-guide/doc_source/how-to-migrate-repository-local.md

     ]
    ```

 1. Choose **Validate Policy**\.
-After it is validated, choose **Create Policy**\.
+After the policy is validated, choose **Create Policy**\.
-**Tip**
-Creating a managed policy for a repository does not supply additional permissions required for individual users to set up Git credentials or SSH keys in IAM\.
-You must apply these managed policies to individual IAM users\.
-To allow users to use Git credentials to connect to AWS CodeCommit, select the **IAMSelfManageServiceSpecificCredentials** and **IAMReadOnlyAccess** managed policies and apply them to your users\.
-To allow users to use SSH to connect to AWS CodeCommit, select the **IAMUserSSHKeys** and **IAMReadOnlyAccess** managed policies and apply them to your users\.

-To manage access to your repository, create an IAM group for its users, add IAM users to that group, and then attach the customer managed policy you created in the previous step, as well as any additional policies required for access, such as IAMSelfManageServiceSpecificCredentials or IAMUserSSHKeys\.
+To manage access to your repository, create an IAM group for its users, add IAM users to that group, and then attach the customer managed policy you created in the previous step\.
+Attach any other policies required for access, such as IAMSelfManageServiceSpecificCredentials or IAMUserSSHKeys\.

 1. Sign in to the AWS Management Console and open the IAM console at [https://console\.aws\.amazon\.com/iam/](https://console.aws.amazon.com/iam/)\.

 1. In the **Dashboard** navigation area, choose **Groups**, and then choose **Create New Group**\.

-1. On the **Set Group Name** page, in the **Group Name** box, type a name for the group \(for example, *MyDemoRepoGroup*\), and then choose **Next Step**\.
+1. On the **Set Group Name** page, in **Group Name**, enter a name for the group \(for example, *MyDemoRepoGroup*\), and then choose **Next Step**\.
 Consider including the repository name as part of the group name\.
 **Note**
 This name must be unique across an AWS account\.

 1. Select the check box next to the customer managed policy you created in the previous section \(for example, **AWSCodeCommitPowerUser\-MyDemoRepo**\)\.
-   + If your users will use HTTPS and Git credentials to connect to AWS CodeCommit, select the check boxes next to **IAMSelfManageServiceSpecificCredentials** and **IAMReadOnlyAccess**, and then choose **Next Step**\.
-   + If your users will use SSH to connect to your repository, select the check boxes next to **IAMUserSSHKeys** and **IAMReadOnlyAccess**, and then choose **Next Step**\.

 1. On the **Review** page, choose **Create Group**\.
-The group will be created in IAM with the specified policies already attached\.
-It will appear in the list of groups associated with your AWS account\.
+IAM creates this group with the specified policies already attached\.
+The group appears in the list of groups associated with your AWS account\.

 1. Choose your group from the list\.